jtmccr1/trapper/README.md

 tree.nwk -  the tree in newick format (branchlengths are assumed to be in years) treeAnnotation.json - a json keyed by node ids styles.css - any fills or styles that should be applied to the plots.
-Styles in trapper.css will take priority.
+Styles in trapper.css will take priority. maps.json - a topoGeojson of the area of interest.
 ```